Introduction: Easy Wooden Mallet

 Step 7: Builds

-If you make your own from these instructions, please send me a photo and some details and I'll feature it here & send you a pro membership.
+If you make your own from these instructions, please post a photo in the "I made it!".
+Before that function was a thing, others made some.
 The first one above is from stonesatori, made from cherry, hand sanded and finished with mineral oil.
 The next two pictures are from BrianO7, who added dowels for extra strength.
 MM5King bound the handle with paracord. roundhousedesign made theirs from red oak and finished it with linseed oil. digamma101 made 2 different styles and finished them with cedar stain. the_yellow_aardvark made theirs from pallet wood.
 TreyW8's uses some interesting angles.
 SpencerG18 used curly maple.

 Participated in the